alex-free/alex-free.github.io/a999-activator/readme.md

 * You can't sign into iCloud initially when you get to Setup.app on iOS 9.2 and iOS 9.2.1.
 If you attempt to sign-in to your iCloud while in Setup.app on these versions it will never complete and you'll need to reboot the iPhone. **Instead on these versions don't sign into iCloud until after you complete Setup.app.
 Go to the Settings.app from the home screen and sign into iCloud there.**

 * You can't sign into iMessage or FaceTime on iOS 9.3, iOS 9.3.1, iOS 9.3.2, and iOS 9.3.3. **There is no workaround (yet??) other then to use iOS 9.2 or iOS 9.2.1 (if not an iPhone SE user) which can sign in and work.**

+* You can't setup Touch-ID in Setup.app. **Complete Setup.app and then setup Touch ID in Settings.app.**

 | iOS Version | Cellular | WiFi | iMessage | FaceTime | App Store | iCloud Sign in (Setup.app) | iCloud Sign in (Settings app) | Sideloading |
 |-------------|----------|------|----------|----------|-----------|----------------------------|------------------------------|-------------|